 A weigh station is typically a permanent location with large scales that are used to find the total weight of a vehicle.
-Most weigh stations use rolling scales, which measure the weight of the vehicle as slowly it drives over them.
+Most weigh stations use rolling, weight-in-motion scales, which measure the weight of the vehicle as slowly it drives over them to ensure that the truck meets safety standards.
 The central purpose of weigh stations is to ensure that commercial vehicles don’t exceed the maximum allowable on-the-road weight of 80,000 pounds.

-The laws for weigh station use vary by state.
-When a weigh station is open, all vehicles that meet the state’s requirements for inspection must pull in to be weighed.
-In most states, only commercial vehicles are required to pull in to active weigh stations, but, in some cases, all vehicles that weigh more than 10,000 pounds must check-in.
-This can include moving trucks, vehicles with tow-behinds, and RVs and campers.
+The laws for weigh stations vary by state.
+When a weigh station is open, all vehicles that meet a state’s requirements for inspection must pull in to be weighed.
+In most states, only commercial vehicles are required to pull in to active weigh stations, but, in some states, all vehicles that weigh more than 10,000 pounds must check-in.
+This can include moving trucks, vehicles with tow-behinds, RVs, and campers.

 The American Automobile Association (AAA) provides a state-by-state list of weigh station motor laws to help you figure out if you’ll need to pull into a weigh station.
 If you’re on the road and unsure, you can pull over just in case; an attendant will wave you through if no measurement is necessary.

-There are thousands of different types of weigh stations across the country (more on that later).
-Various website and apps can help you find a weigh station near you, no matter what type you need.
-Here’s our comprehensive list of weigh station websites and apps (by type of scales) to help you find your nearest weigh station:
+Various websites and apps can help you find a weigh station near you, no matter what type you need.
+We’ve listed the weigh station websites and apps (categorized by the type of scales) to help you find your nearest weigh station:

 - Jack Reports: Free app with weigh station maps, real-time open/closed weigh station notifications, roadside and rest area inspection reports, and more.
 Available for iOS and Android.

 - Trucker Path: Free app and website that locates all DOT weigh stations and notifies commercial drivers whether an upcoming weigh station is open or closed.
-Also provides locators for truck stops, fuel stations, parking, truck washes, and more.
-Available for iOS, for Android, and on the web.
+It also provides locators for truck stops, fuel stations, parking, truck washes, and more.
+Available iOS, Android, and on the web.